Bridges Staff

 Amanda Dupupet, MA is a Counsellor and Music Therapist.
 She has counselled individuals and families in the community and in hospital settings across Australia and Canada.

-Gillian Enright, MA, RCT-C, CCC, RMT has been working as an individual, family and group relational counsellor, facilitator, activist, and educator for more than 25 years.
+Gillian Enright, MA, RCT-24-067, CCC, RMT has been working as an individual, family and group relational counsellor, facilitator, activist, and educator for more than 25 years.
 She has a strong focus on complex/somatic/intergenerational trauma, relational dynamics, gender violence, boundary discernment, communication and self-agency.

 Gillian has extensive experience amongst diverse cultural populations, specifically with Indigenous persons, and the LGBTQ2+ community.
 She utilizes person-centered, feminist narrative therapy combined with somatic trauma-informed mental health approaches.